 While varicose veins are not necessarily always dangerous, they can be unsightly if you enjoy wearing skirts, shorts, and bathing suits.
 Even worse, they can cause your legs to ache and swell after a long day.
+If you are experiencing these symptoms, you may want to consider visiting a varicose veins clinic in Scottsdale.
 While there is no surefire way to avoid getting them, especially if you have a family history of varicose veins, some changes in your lifestyle may help you prevent them or, at least, keep them at bay for a longer period of time.
 Here are three things you can start doing today to decrease your chances:

 Exercise is the key to practically all aspects of your health, and your vein health is no different.
 It keeps your heart strong and your blood pumping through your veins at a healthy rate.
 It can also help you keep extra weight off — if you are overweight or obese, you are more likely to develop varicose veins.
 In addition, you might prefer laser vein centers to put your vein in good hands.